IRS Data Retrieval Option

 - A federal tax return filed with the IRS.
 Electronically filed tax return information will be available online from the IRS site two weeks after the return has been filed.
 Data from paper tax returns will be available eight weeks after filing with the IRS.

 - A valid Social Security number.

-- Federal Aid Personal Identification Number (PIN) that you can apply for during the FAFSA process.
+- Federal Aid Personal Identification Number (PIN) or Federal Studnet Aid ID (FSA ID) that you can apply for during the FAFSA process.

 Return to the FAFSA on the Web to access the FAFSA Corrections process.
 Change your tax filing status to "Already Completed".
 A box called "Link to the IRS" will become available for you to click on.

-- Enter the PIN number of the person whose tax information you are retrieving.
+- Enter the PIN or FSA ID of the person whose tax information you are retrieving.

 - Click "Link to IRS".

 - Your FAFSA will be saved and you will be transferred to the IRS Web site.

 - On the IRS Web site, enter the requested information.

 - Verify that this information exactly matches the identifying information used on the tax form and then click submit.